awslabs/graphstorm/tools/README.md

                                              --is-homo
 ```

-## Convert node features from distDGL format to WholeGraph format
+## Convert features from distDGL format to WholeGraph format

 Use the `convert_feat_to_wholegraph.py` script with `--dataset-path` pointing to the distDGL folder of partitions.
 Use the argument `--node-feat-names` to specify the node features that should be converted to WholeGraph compatible format.
 Similarly, the `--edge-feat-names` allows you to specify the edge features that need to be transformed into a format suitable for WholeGraph.
 For example: